adatechschool/projet_collectif_mobile-mobile_project/README.md

 Welcome to the Spotisurf Mobile App.
 You can see the best spots surfs in the world with their description.

-Stack : React Native and API Airtable (Gave by the shcol)
+Stack : React Native and API Airtable (Gave from the school)

 # Architecture